renzon/gaeforms/README.md

 Options:

 * lower: the minimum accepted value for the property.
 Default is None which does not perform validation.
 * upper: the maximum accepted value for the property.
-Default is None which does not perform validation
+Default is None which does not perform validation.
+* decimal_places: indicate the number of decimal places on property.
+Default is 2.

 ## DateField